 Idioms are more than just figures of speech though.
 These expressions reflect the culture and history of the people speaking the language.
 In the USA, for example, there are many expressions dealing with sports, like a ballpark estimate or to cover one’s bases.
 This is because baseball is a very important aspect of American culture.

 Or is it Chinese, Spanish or Latin to you?
-This lovely idiom in English is used when you do not understand something.
+This lovely idiom in English is used when you cannot understand something.
 If you are trying to explain Quantum Physics to your friend, they might reply with “It’s Greek to me!”.
 The origin of this phrase most likely comes from a similar phrase in Latin: "Graecum est; non legitur" ("it is Greek, [therefore] it cannot be read").

-In the 16th century, the phrase became popular again due to none-other than the king of the English language, Shakespeare!
+In the 16th century, the phrase became popular again due to none other than the king of the English language, Shakespeare!

 Interestingly, it is common for different languages to use country names to describe something that is not understandable.
-For example; Germans say something is Spanish, the Danes describe anything unclear as Russian, the French and Hungarians think Chinese is difficult and the Finnish can’t understand Hebrew.
+For example, Germans say something is Spanish, the Danes describe anything unclear as Russian, the French and Hungarians think Chinese is difficult and the Finnish can’t understand Hebrew.
 I am sure Americans will understand you though!

 Dutch courage is an idiom describing the confidence boost or courage you feel after drinking alcohol.
 The most popular story behind this expression goes as far back as the Thirty Year’s War.
-The Dutch invented gin in the early 17th century and it became a popular drink for British soldiers fighting in the Thirty Year’s War.
+The Dutch invented gin in the early 17th century and it became a popular drink for British soldiers fighting in the war.
 It was said to keep them warm and have a calming effect on them before they entered the battle.

 In the 19th century, sophisticated people usually used French.
 The expression could have been a way of poking fun at the upper-classes.
 Funnily enough, the English and French are still poking fun at one another.
-In France if someone leaves a party without saying goodbye it is called “to depart English-style and in English it is called to “take French leave”.
+In France, if someone leaves a party without saying goodbye, it is called “to depart English-style” and in English it is called to “take French leave”.
 Long histories between countries have great influence on their expressions.

 In 1866, four of England’s fastest clipper ships left a harbor in China carrying tea and raced for London.
 Since the Suez Canal had not yet been built then, all cargo ships from China had to go around the tip of Africa.
 It took all four of these ships 99 days to travel over 14,000 miles.

 This idiom was also made famous in a 1948 by Frank Loesser’s hit song “On the Slow Boat to China.”
 In this romantic version of the idiom, he wished that he could spend more time with his lover by riding a slow boat to China.
 Today, however, you don’t want your boss catching you on the slow boat to China with those important reports!
-Curiously enough, there are other idioms dealing with China and tea like, “What’s that got to do with the price of tea in China?”
+Curiously enough, there are other idioms dealing with China and tea like “What’s that got to do with the price of tea in China?”

 Another idiom with China and tea is the phrase “not for all the tea in China”.
 If a person says that they would not skydive for “all the tea in China,” it means that no matter what happens, the person will not be persuaded to do something they don’t want to do.
 This idiom refers to how much tea was believed to have been in China – a lot!
 No matter how much money or benefits are offered (like all the tea in China) a person still refuses to do something.

 It is very difficult to trace the origins of this idiom and you could say the history of this idiom has more holes than Swiss cheese!
 Some studies suggest that the idiom could have become popular during the Mexican-American War in the 19th century.
-So, the next time you are trying to get your kid to bed and they resist, you might just be getting yourself into a Mexican standoff.
+So, the next time you are trying to get your kid to bed and they resist, you could find yourself in a Mexican standoff.